The G-invariant graph Laplacian: Introduction

 The latter result has important theoretical and practical consequences.
-First, we observe that the convergence rate of the graph Laplacian to~$\Delta_\man$ depends on the intrinsic dimension $d$ of $\man$, mitigating the ``curse of dimensionality''~\cite{Chen2009Curse}.
-Second, recent convergence results~\cite{CHENG2022132} show that the eigenvectors of the graph Laplacian~$\tilde{L}$ converge to the eigenfunctions of~$\Delta_\man$.
-Since the eigenfunctions of $\Delta_\man$ provide a basis for functions defined on the manifold (for example, when $\man$ is the circle $S^1$, the eigenfunctions are $\left\{ e^{im\theta}\right\}$, giving rise to classical Fourier analysis), these convergence results give rise to data-driven discrete Fourier analysis over the manifold.
+First, we observe that the convergence rate of the graph Laplacian to~$\Delta_\man$ depends on the intrinsic dimension $d$ of $\man$ and not on the ambient high dimension~$n$ of the data points, mitigating the ``curse of dimensionality''~\cite{Chen2009Curse}.
+Second, it is known that the eigenfunctions of~$\Delta_\man$ provide a basis for the space~$L^2(\man)$ of square-integrable functions on~$\man$ \cite{rosenberg}.
+For example, when~$\man$ is the circle~$S^1$, the eigenfunctions of~$\Delta_{S^1}$ are given by the Fourier modes~$\left\{ e^{im\theta}\right\}$.
+Recent results~\cite{CHENG2022132} show that the eigenvectors of~$\tilde{L}$ converge to the eigenfunctions of~$\Delta_\man$.
+This implies that the eigenvectors of the graph Laplacian constructed from a data set sampled from~$S^1$ are discrete approximations to the Fourier modes, giving rise to classical discrete Fourier analysis.
+Analogously, the eigenvectors of the graph Laplacian constructed by using a sample from a general compact manifold~$\man$ can be employed for a data-driven discrete Fourier analysis on~$\man$ \cite{diffMapsSigProc}.

-In various scenarios, the data set under consideration is closed under the action of some group, namely, there is a known group $G$ such that if $x_{i}$ is a point in our data set, then also $g\cdot x_{i}$ is a valid data point (which is not necessarily in the data set, but may be added to it) for each $g\in G$.
-For example, our data set may be a collection of two-dimensional images whose in-plane rotation is arbitrary, as is the case for electron microscopy image data sets.
-In the electron microscopy setting, all images lie on a manifold of dimension~3, and moreover, rotating each of the input images results in another image that may have been generated by the microscope.
-In this setting of $G=SO(2)$, it was shown in~\cite{steerMaps} how to construct the graph Laplacian from all given images and all their infinitely many in-plane rotations.
-This graph Laplacian is termed the steerable graph Laplacian.
-A key result of~\cite{steerMaps} is that the steerable graph Laplacian converges faster than the graph Laplacian~\eqref{intro:classicalGLDef} to the Laplace-Beltrami operator on~$\man$.
-Specifically, it was shown that the steerable graph Laplacian approximates $\Delta_{\man}$ with an error that is given asymptotically by
+In various scenarios, the data set under consideration is closed under the action of a group, namely, there is a known group $G$ such that if $x_{i}$ is a point in our data set, then for each $A\in G$ the point $A\cdot x_{i}$ resulting from the action of~$A$ on~$x_i$ is a valid data point (which is not necessarily in the data set, but may be added to it).
+Such data sets are called~``$G$-invariant''.
+For example, in electron-microscopy imaging, a method to determine the 3D structure of a molecule from its 2D images acquired by an electron microscope~\cite{Frank}, all the images lie on a manifold of dimension~3 (diffeomorphic to the 3D rotations group~$SO(3)$).
+The planar rotation of any such image is a valid image that may have been acquired by the microscope.
+Thus, the manifold of images is closed under the action of the rotations group $G=SO(2)$.

-The latter error converges to zero at a rate that depends on $d-1$, and so converges to zero faster than the corresponding error term for the standard graph Laplacian, whose convergence rate depends on~$d$ (compare~\eqref{intro:convSpeedUp} with~\eqref{intro:classicalConv}).
-This improved convergence rate is attributed to the fact that all infinitely many in-plane rotations of each given image are known.
-In other words, the images are effectively sampled from a $d-1$ dimensional manifold and not a $d$ dimensional one.